-Please telephone 36298 or 36155 or 37774 for specimens to be processed urgently.
+Please telephone 36298 for specimens to be processed urgently.

 Minimum Required Data:

 Either and EPR-based or a paper-based request must accompany all specimens sent to the laboratory.
 It should clearly state the following information.

 Those in bold are a minimum requirement and without them the sample could be discarded or delayed.